josips9/Sample-app/README.md

 # My first app

-This is my app for Github
+This is my app for Github.